 Frequently Asked Questions

 Colaboratory, or “Colab” for short, is a product from Google Research.
 Colab allows anybody to write and execute arbitrary python code through the browser, and is especially well suited to machine learning, data analysis and education.
-More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing free access to computing resources including GPUs.
+More technically, Colab is a hosted Jupyter notebook service that requires no setup to use, while providing access free of charge to computing resources including GPUs.

 Colab resources are not guaranteed and not unlimited, and the usage limits sometimes fluctuate.
-This is necessary for Colab to be able to provide resources for free.
+This is necessary for Colab to be able to provide resources free of charge.
 For more details, see Resource Limits

 Users who are interested in more reliable access to better resources may be interested in Colab Pro.